Pay Per Head Bookie Business For Dummies

 You might always remain a local bookie.
 That’s okay.
 If you have bigger dreams, that’s also okay.
 Hone your bookmaking skills with your local clients.
 Build if you wish.

-Nuts and bolts to running a successful online sportsbook with per head software
+Dummies nuts and bolts for a successful online sportsbook with per head software

 Time to turn our attention to sportsbook revenue streams.
 On what should a bookie concentrate his efforts?

 The sportsbook is your bread and butter